nmacneil/BIOL-3295/Labs/Lab 5/Lab 5 Instructions.md

 If the population does not start at the stable stage distribution it may take some time to reach the stable distribution.
 Is the stable stage distribution reached on the 5th year?
 Modify the commands from above to determine this.

-1. Suppose it were possible to increase any non-zero entry of the projection matrix by a fixed amount.
-Increasing the value of which entry by a fixed amount would have the biggest affect the intrinsic growth rate, lambda?
+10. Suppose it were possible to increase any non-zero entry of the projection matrix by a fixed amount.
+Increasing the value of which entry by a fixed amount would have the biggest affect the intrinsic growth rate, `lambda`?

 To answer this question type,
 ```